What is your morning routine?

 Do you use an alarm to wake you up in the mornings, and if so do you ever hit the snooze button?

 Snooze?
 Never.
-If I didn’t use my iPhone and used an alarm-clock instead, the snooze button would be the newest, shiniest button on the console.
+If I used an alarm-clock instead of my iPhone, the snooze button would be the newest, shiniest button on the console.

 As far as setting the alarm goes, I do tend to use an alarm as a backup on days I must be somewhere in the morning on time.
 Funnily enough, I end up setting my alarm more often on weekends than weekdays because those are the days I am meeting someone for coffee, traveling somewhere, or catching a big Chelsea game on TV.